amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 ## Instructions

-1. Click **Launch Stack** to launch the template in your account in the region of your choice.
+1. Click **Launch Stack** to launch the template in your account in the same region you deployed the `reinvent-vod` stack.
 The stacks should take a few minutes to deploy.

 Region | Launch